balancer/docs-v3/docs/concepts/guides/add-liquidity-to-pool.md

 # Add liquidity to a pool

 This guide demonstrates how to add liquidity to a pool.
 We will use the `addLiquidityUnbalanced` method, since it allows exact amounts of any pool token to be added to a pool, avoiding unnecessary dust in the user's wallet.
-Other add methods are supported, see the [Router API](../router/overview.html) for more detail.
+See the [Router API](../router/overview.html) for other supported add methods.

 _This guide is for adding liquidity to Balancer V3.
 If you're looking to add liquidity to a Balancer V2 pool, start [here](https://docs.balancer.fi/guides/builders/join-pool.html)._